February 7, 2014

-WASHINGTON, D.C. – The Overseas Private Investment Corporation (OPIC), the U.S. Government’s development finance institution, will host an Expanding Horizons workshop for small businesses on Tuesday, October 8 at the Radisson Plaza Hotel in Minneapolis, Minnesota.
+Washington, D.C. – The Overseas Private Investment Corporation (OPIC), the U.S. Government’s development finance institution, will host an Expanding Horizons workshop for small businesses on Wednesday, April 2 at the Hilton, Minneapolis, Minnesota.

 The workshop, designed to help small businesses learn how to gain access to lucrative overseas opportunities with OPIC’s support, will outline the innovative financial tools that OPIC has used for more than 40 years to help U.S. businesses successfully invest in emerging markets.

-Speakers will include senior government officials from OPIC, as well as from the Small Business Administration, the Export-Import Bank of the U.S., and the U.S. Department of Commerce.
+Speakers will include senior government officials from OPIC, as well as from the Small Business Administration, the Export-Import Bank of the U.S., the U.S. Trade and Development Agency, and the U.S. Department of Commerce.
 An emphasis will be placed on opportunities in the renewable energy and clean technology sectors, an OPIC priority.

-Since its establishment in 1971, OPIC has committed over $480 million in financing and political risk insurance to projects sponsored by companies in Minnesota, supporting more than 7,100 local jobs and $1.4 billion in exports from the state.
+Since its establishment in 1971, OPIC has committed nearly $481 million in financing and political risk insurance to projects sponsored by companies in Minnesota, supporting more than 7,100 local jobs and $1.4 billion in exports from the state.

 Companies interested in attending may register online at www.opicevents.com.